41 Things to Do for your Hair Where there is no Stylist

 • Separate your hair into three even sections using your fingers or a comb.

 • Hold the right section in your right hand and the left section in your left hand.
-Leave the middle section to hang loose in the center.
+Leave the middle section to hang loose in the centre.

 • Grab the right section and pull it over the middle section.
 The right and middle sections will now have switched places.